-The following programs were selected as major programs in our audit of compliance in accordance with the Uniform Guidance.
+The following program was selected as a major program in our audit of compliance in accordance with the Uniform Guidance.

-ALN Program or Cluster Title 10.555 Child Nutrition Cluster - National School Lunch Program 10.559 Child Nutrition Cluster - Summer Food Service Program for Children 84.425 COVID-19 - Education Stabilization Fund
+ALN Program or Cluster Title 84.425 COVID-19 Education Stabilization Fund

 The dollar threshold used to distinguish between Type A and Type B programs, as prescribed by the Uniform Guidance, was \$750,000.